krishauser/GEMstack/README.md

 	  - `executor`: Base classes for executors.
 	  - `log_replay`: A generic component that replays from a log.

-  - `interface/`: Defines interfaces to vehicle hardware / simulators / external signals
+  - `interface/`: Defines interfaces to vehicle hardware and simulators.
 	  - `gem.py`: Base class for the Polaris GEM e2 vehicle.
 	  - `gem_hardware.py`: Interface to the real GEM vehicle.
 	  - `gem_simulator.py`: Interfaces to simulated GEM vehicles.